Description

 - Explain the organization of the hemp industry and its various stages of development

-- Analyze the agronomic, economic and environmental issues related to hemp cultivation
+- Analyze the agronomic, economic and environmental issues involved in growing hemp

 - Identify and recommend the key cultivation techniques for successful hemp cultivation for different outlets.